Save for the future and let your retirement representative assist you! See the dates

 made by the employee.
 This 2% is managed by the employee under an agreement with

-Great West Retirement Services.
-The employee may elect to contribute more than 2%
+Empower Retirement Services.
+The employee may elect to contribute more than 2% up

-up to the maximum IRS limit.
-If the employee elects not to defer the 2%, Great West
+to the maximum IRS limit.
+If the employee elects not to defer the 2%, Empower must

-must be notified within 30 calendar days by the prescribed method from the date of
+be notified within 30 calendar days by the prescribed method from the date of hire.

 plan on behalf of the employee.
 The vesting period is immediate for all contributions